 A 1936 view of Lang Station in today's Canyon Country, just east of the modern Shadow Pines

 exit off of state Route 14.
-This is actually the second Lang Station; the first one, built
+This is actually the fourth iteration of the depot (see below).

 Lang, the site of the 1876 golden spike

-ceremony that united northern and southern California, remained in use until the late 1960s
+ceremony that united northern and southern California, remained in use until the 1968

 when the Southern Pacific Railroad ended passenger service.
 Dedicated as a State Historic